clemak27/clemak27.github.io/content/linux_setup/index.md

 with all packages and customizations.
 The second is the awesome nix_shell, that creates local development environments in an awesome way.
 Want to see how your node14 application works with node16?
-Just create a nix-shell without screwing up your global install or setting up nvm.
+Just create a nix-shell without screwing up your global install or setting up something like [NVM](https://github.com/nvm-sh/nvm).

 ### Fedora Silverblue